idispatch75/mythic-gme-adventures/docs/user_manual.md

 On smartphone, you can long-press a button to show a tooltip.

-On desktop, you can hover the mouse over a button to show a tooltip.
+On desktop and web, you can hover the mouse over a button to show a tooltip.

 ## Adventures list